chengjianhua/react-datatable/README.md

 # react-datatable
 A simple data table implementaition by react.js, to replace the jQuery data table with simple usages.

+And it's motivated by [AllenFang/react\-bootstrap\-table: It's a react table for bootstrap](https://github.com/AllenFang/react-bootstrap-table).
+Actually, this project can be regarded as a simple version of that.
+I borrowed many of his ideas.
+Thanks for open source.

 ## Install
 Install dependencies.